8 tips for doing business with European spices and herbs buyers

 - Social media sometimes allows attendees of an event to communicate with each other.
 Try to find out if the organiser of the event uses social media tools.

 - The stand should look professional, and it should clearly communicate what the company has to offer.
 This will reflect the company’s professionalism and trustworthiness.
+Your stand should clearly show your core competence and added value for your potential buyers.

 - Try to stand out by being creative in the organisation of activities.
 For example, a ‘mini-congress’ can be organised with an interesting speaker and topics.
 You could also attract buyers through a tasting show or by offering interesting giveaways.